chirag0303/Python-mini-projects/README.md

 # projects
-This repository is for the projects that I have made in my school and college.
+Two python mini-projects that i have developed in My school and college